 - Options exist for employers of all sizes.
 You do not have to be a large employer to implement point solutions.
 In some cases, it is actually more manageable to implement these solutions in smaller organizations.
 The important consideration is how many people could engage in the program, and whether it’s a big enough number to make sense for you and the vendor.

 - There is a “right way” to do it.
 Consider your ability to manage another vendor, how you would integrate the solution within your overall program, how you would approach implementation and ongoing support -- and how you would measure the impact.
 Adding another vendor does require effort to ensure you get the desired benefit.

 For some specific examples, check out Leading the Way: Employer Innovations in Health Coverage to learn how Princeton University implemented an expert medical opinion program that resulted in 20% of patients using the EMO receiving a different diagnosis and two-thirds another treatment option to consider.
 PepsiCo implemented an integrated platform to support better access to programs, and saw a 61% increase in the use of their transparency tool and a 25% increase in telemedicine visits.
-A high-tech company implemented a new infertility point solution and reduced the rate of multiple-birth pregnancies to less than 3% -- while the national average is 22%.
+A high-tech company implemented a new infertility point solution and reduced the rate of multiple-birth pregnancies to less than 3%.
 There are many more stories like these.
 What will your story be?

 More posts on Key Strategies:

 - The Surprisingly Strong Connection Between Well-being and Turnover